OpenBluetoothToolbox/SimpleBLE/README.rst

 to request to be added to the list of authorized open-source projects, please reach out at ``contact at simpleble dot org``.

-**For commercial usage**, the library is licensed under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.
+**For closed-source or commercial usage**, SimpleBLE is licensed under the GNU General Public License version 3 (GPLv3), with the option for a commercial license without the GPLv3 restrictions available for a fee.
 To obtain commercial license, please contact me at ``contact at simpleble dot org``.